bjyoung/Close-Multiple-Tabs/README.md

 Close Multiple Tabs is an Aseprite plugin that adds several ways to close multiple tabs in Aseprite at once.

+Adds extra options to the tab context menu (right-click on a tab):

+- Close Others
+- Close to the Left
+- Close to the Right
+- Close Row

+These options only affect the tab row that you right-clicked on.

 ## Setup Development Environment (Windows)

 1. Download [VSCode](https://code.visualstudio.com/download)